ColmKenna/ck-editable-array/docs/steps.md

 - `readonly` attribute doesn't apply to select elements, so `configureReadonlyState()` is skipped
 - Select binding works with validation - empty values trigger required field errors as expected
 - Works in both display mode (shows value as text) and edit mode (sets correct option as selected)

+## 2025-11-15 - Combo (input[list] + datalist) Support

+- Goal: Ensure datalist combo inputs work reliably in edit mode and across multiple rows.
+- Problem: When cloning templates per row, `<datalist id="...">` created duplicate IDs, and `<input list="...">` often pointed to the first datalist only.
+This made the combo appear not to work in the example.
+- RED: Added 3 tests in `tests/ck-editable-array/ck-editable-array.advanced-inputs.test.ts` covering:
+  - Combo input shows bound value in edit mode
+  - Changing combo value updates data on save
+  - Datalist IDs are made unique per row and each input[list] is remapped accordingly
+- GREEN: Updated `appendRowFromTemplate()` to:
+  - Post-clone, find any `input[list]` and sibling `datalist#<id>` within the row wrapper
+  - Rename the datalist id to `<id>-<rowIndex>` and update the input's `list` attribute to match
+  - Best-effort and safe: if the datalist is not in the same wrapper, leave as-is
+- REFACTOR: None required beyond formatting.
+Kept changes localized and non-breaking.

+Files touched:
+- `src/components/ck-editable-array/ck-editable-array.ts` — add datalist id remapping inside `appendRowFromTemplate()`.
+- `tests/ck-editable-array/ck-editable-array.advanced-inputs.test.ts` — add 3 tests for combo/datalist behavior.

+Test status: All 195 tests pass (16 suites).
+No regressions.

+**Technical Notes**:
+- The component does not rely on special handling for datalist beyond ensuring unique ids after template clone per row.
+- Combo inputs continue to use the standard `input` event for data updates.
+- If a datalist is defined outside the row wrapper (global scope), the component leaves its id unchanged.